 - Understanding the Detection Window: When you drug test your teen, you should carefully read the instructions to determine how long the drugs can be detected.
 Often, drugs can only be detected for 1–10 days in the urine, depending on the drug and test.

 - Overlooking Frequently Abused Substances: Your home drug test may be accurate, but will only test for common drugs used by teens.
 Some substances may not show up on a drug test.
 Often alcohol will be used, but it is not tested for in a normal home drug test.
+Related: Does alcohol show up on a drug test

 - False Negatives: A false negative while using a home urine drug test is uncommon, but can occur if your teen has diluted the sample.
 You should read the instructions of the test you purchase to find the exact false-negative rates for your particular drug test.